 About Wheelchair Rugby

-The sport of wheelchair rugby originated in Winnipeg, Canada in 1976.
+The sport of wheelchair rugby originated in Winnipeg, Manitoba in 1976.
 There are now domestic or international programs in 36 countries.
-Wheelchair Rugby is one of the most unique wheelchair sports because it is only played by athletes with four limb impairment.
+Wheelchair rugby is one of the most unique wheelchair sports because it is only played by athletes with four limb impairments.
 Provincial and National Championships are held each year and International Tournaments in Canada and the U.S. are growing in number.

 Wheelchair Rugby Equipment